aviacore/eventguru/README.md

 # 🎉 EventGuru 🎉

-Our idea is to develop a decentralized event rating accounting application on the blockchain technology Kovan testnet contract: https://kovan.etherscan.io/address/0x61674a00f5e5a0514a800cdf466a68a6ed7cf3bb
+Our idea is to develop a decentralized event rating accounting application on the blockchain technology<br>
+Kovan testnet contract: https://kovan.etherscan.io/address/0x61674a00f5e5a0514a800cdf466a68a6ed7cf3bb

 # License